 and Jon Millman

-This is the eighth in a series of articles geared toward winning at college fantasy football.
+This is the eighth in a series of articles geared toward winning your college fantasy football leagues.

 8th Commandment – Thou Shall Not Draft Two Studs From the Same Team

 In a typical 12-team league, there are probably 30 total studs to go-around (across all positions).
-Let's hope you stick to your tiers and are somehow the team with 3 or 4.
+Let's hope you stick to your tiers and are somehow the team that winds up with 3 or 4 of them.
 Even then, it's much better NOT to have your best players on the same team for several reasons.

 The first I mentioned above, your points can be too inconsistent based on one team's weeks.
 What happens if in a big important week, or even the playoffs, your team runs into one of the top Defenses in the league?

 It will also obviously put you behind the 8-ball when they are on their bye.
 If somewhere down the line a guy sticks out in the top available tier with that same bye week, you would end up with another one of your key players off that week – greatly increasing your chances of losing that week.

 The bottom line is this… to win week in and week out, you need to be consistently good every week.
 To be consistently good every week you need to have a deep team.
 We want you to put together the deepest and most consistent team in your league.
 We measure consistency in points scored both each week and throughout the season.

 In fact, for most of the season we don't even care what your win/loss record is.
 We just want to know how many points do you have and where do you stack up in your league?
 That's all you should worry about.
 You can't control who you play each week and how their player's score, but you CAN control the roster you have and who you start.
 We will help you with all of that and our advice to you is to AVOID drafting too many key players from the same team.
 The few exceptions were mentioned above, and if there was another guy available in the same tier at my pick, I'd sure look to spread my risk on my teams.